jmheretik/kirby-vue-starterkit/README.md

 Deploy the contents of `kirby` folder to the production server.

-> if you're also injecting into Kirby, make sure you build the Vue app *first* so the `kirby` folder contains everything needed
+> ⚠️ if you're also injecting into Kirby, make sure you build the Vue app *first* so the `kirby` folder contains everything needed

 ## Config

 All Kirby related config is found in the [kirby.config.js](kirby.config.js) file:
 - `serve` specifies if you want the backend to be automatically served while developing
   - `host` and `port` specifies the adress where you want it served
 - `inject` specifies if you want the built Vue app to be injected straight to Kirby
+  - `base`, `assetsDir` and `indexPath` specify where you want to inject the parts of the built Vue app
   - this is useful if you want to *replace* Kirby's frontend with your Vue app (e.g. you want your Vue app to reside in the same directory and URL as Kirby and have it handle all your frontend *instead of* Kirby's templates)
-  - if this is **true** remember to also set `kirby-vue-starterkit.plugin.useVueIndex` in [kirby/site/config/config.php](kirby/site/config/config.php) to **true** as well, so that everything is redirected to your Vue app instead of Kirby's templates
+  - > ⚠️ if this is **true** remember to also set `kirby-vue-starterkit.plugin.useVueIndex` in [kirby/site/config/config.php](kirby/site/config/config.php) to **true** as well, so that everything is redirected to your Vue app instead of Kirby's templates
-- `base`, `assetsDir` and `indexPath` specify where you want to inject the parts of the built Vue app

 ## Notes